 Here’s an example of what can be added to the basic blend above to further enhance the flavours:

-Garam Masala is India’s most popular spice blend.
-Normally, it’s used as North Americans use salt & pepper, being added towards the end of meal preparation.
-As it’s not a bitter spice mix, it can be sprinkled onto vegetables, or into grain dishes, soups or stews and does need to be simmered at length to decrease the pungency.
-Here’s a recipe for this, the most popular of all Indian spice blends:
+Garam Masala is India's most popular spice blend.
+Normally, it's used as North Americans use salt & pepper, being added towards the end of meal preparation.
+As it's not a bitter spice mix, it can be sprinkled onto vegetables, or into grain dishes, soups or stews and does need to be simmered at length to decrease the pungency.
+Here's a post about Garam Masala and aromatic carrots as well as roasted cauliflower!

 8 tablespoons coriander seeds